Year 6 - Crickets

 The class teacher is Mr Farmer.

-We also have fabulous support from Mrs Hackeson and Mr Venn during the week.
+We also have fabulous support from Mr Fuller and Mr Venn during the week.

-We have PE on Mondays and Fridays this term and we are learning to play hockey.
+We have PE on Mondays and Fridays this term and we are learning gymnastics and dance.

 Responsibilities in School